SaLLy99/Automated-data-transfer/README.md

 # homeworks
-This is for homework only
+This is for task automation only

 First homework: